 - Socioeconomic impact of HIV at household level in Myanmar

-This project will seek to gain a deeper understanding of the socio-economic impact of HIV in Myanmar by looking at individual and community groups.
+This study sought to gain a deeper understanding of the socioeconomic impact of HIV in Myanmar by looking at individual and community groups.

 - Strengthening Monastic School Education in Myanmar